LibertyDSNP/spec/pages/Announcements/Types/GraphChange.md

 # Graph Change Announcement

+A Graph Change Announcement is for publishing relationship state changes for a user.

 ## Specification Status

 | Version | Status   |
 | ------  | -------- |
 | 1.0     | Proposed |

-## Details

-A Graph Change Announcement is for publishing relationship state changes for a user.

 ## Fields